 - Troubleshooting Capacitors – Start out by performing a visual inspection of the capacitor for obvious defects.
 Any leaks, cracks, bulges, or corrosion are signs that the capacitor should be replaced.
 It is very common to see a bulge on a bad capacitor at the top where the terminal come out.
 Connect a capacitance meter to the capacitor’s terminals.
 The reading should be within 6% of the value written on your a/c system’s capacitor.

 Refrigerant is used to transfer heat between an air conditioning systems components.
-It is sometimes referred to as freon or puron.
 The refrigerant absorbs heat from air inside your home and transfers it to the outside.
 Cool air it then recirculated back into your home.
 You need an EPA certification to purchase CFC or HCFC refrigerants like R-22.
 Without a license you will only be able to check the refrigerant in your system and verify if it should be charged.
 If your air conditioning system is low on refrigerant, it is a sign that you have a leak somewhere that should be repaired.

 - High Electric Bill – If your air conditioning system is low on refrigerant than it must work harder than normal to cool your home.
 If you have preformed a checkout of your A/C system and it appears to be OK, there is a chance that it might be low on refrigerant.
 The low charge could cause the system to run longer than normal and raise your power bill.

 - Poor or Slow Cooling – The supply air temperature at the intake should be 15 to 20 degrees higher than the return air temperature measured at your vents.
 This is also know as the split temperature.
 If the air conditioner has been operating for 15 minutes or longer and air filter and evaporator coils are clean then low refrigerant could be the problem.